SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/salish.rst

     cd /data/$USER/MEOPAR//XIOS
     ./make_xios --arch GCC_SALISH --netcdf_lib netcdf4_seq --job 8

-Note: if you have chosen to store XIOS in :file:`ocean` (i.e. :file:`/ocean/$USER/MEOPAR/XIOS` ) then you need to create a symbolic link to :file:`/data/$USER/MEOPAR/XIOS` .
+Note: if you have chosen to store XIOS on :file:`ocean` (i.e. :file:`/ocean/$USER/MEOPAR/XIOS` )
+then you need to create a symbolic link to :file:`/data/$USER/MEOPAR/XIOS` .
 This is because the NEMO code attempts to find XIOS in :file:`/data/$USER/MEOPAR/XIOS` .
-Or you can use the arch file :file:`GCC_SALISH_ocean`, which will look for the xios link on ocean.
+Or you can use the NEMO :file:`GCC_SALISH_ocean` arch file, which will look for XIOS on :file:`ocean`.

 If you have XIOS stored under :file:`/data/$USER/MEOPAR` you don't have to worry about this.